George H.W. Bush secretly sponsored a Filipino child for 10 years. Read some of the letters they sent each other

 The Bush family was not available to comment on the letters, but Jim McGrath, a spokesperson for the Office of George H. W. Bush, confirmed the letters' authenticity.

 Once the sponsorship began, Bush began writing to the boy right away.
-He said in his first letter, send on January 24, 2002, that he loved Timothy from the get-go.
+He said in his first letter, sent on January 24, 2002, that he loved Timothy from the get-go.

 "Dear Timothy,